inariksit/cclaw-zettelkasten/ontology.md

 Collection of concepts and their relationships, in a machine-readable format.

 <sumo> is a big, well-known general ontology.
+(Most of the examples here are from SUMO, but the general concepts of taxonomy, relationships etc. aren't limited to SUMO.)

 ### Taxonomy